 Fantasy games usually have a good story behind them.
 I don’t quite understand the story behind this particular game.
 How does finding the 3 wolf cubs drive away the dragon from Rietburg?
 I don’t know.
 So, we came up with our own storyline … we decided that the mother wolf was a large Dire Wolf – like in Game of Thrones.
 And that Dragons are very scared of Dire Wolves.
 And that the mother wolf is too distraught to scare off the Dragon since she doesn’t have her pups.
 Poof!
 Now the story makes a little more sense. 😛

 Andor: The Family Fantasy Board Game is very fun game.
 It is also a great introductory game before diving deeper into other “Legends of Andor” games.
 The gaming concepts tie together very well.
-The games are fairly similar, with this version being just a little easier.
+The two games are fairly similar, with this Family version being just a little easier.

 The co-op nature of this game is excellent.
 Each character has a unique ability.
 And players have to work together to solve the tasks at hand.
 The very first task we had involved rescuing an injured Falcon.
 Discussion at the table was something like: “Dad, take your dwarf underground through the mines to other side of the map and pick up the injured Falcon.
 We will clear your path of fog.
 Then meet up with the Archer and hand the Falcon over to the Archer.
 The Archer has more actions during the day, and can run it back quickly while you sleep.
 The Warrior and the Magician will clear the fog and drive away Gors for you guys.”
 Then you all work independently on your tasks for the greater good of the team.